 The electron and hole does not independently propagate, but these quasiparticles are interacting in the excited states.
 The propagation can be described by the many-body Green’s function method.
 The equation of motion for Green’s function has a form similar to the Bethe-Salpeter equation (BSE) frequently used in high-energy physics, so that the same name is used in condensed matter.
 BSE is solved after reformulated into an eigenvalue problem.
 BSE is most frequently formulated using approximations like GW approximation, so that the method is called GW + BSE.

 We study the excited states using the GW + BSE simulation together with experimental data available.
-It is possible to study a system containing up to two hundred atoms.
-The study is important in predicting the optical spectrum of materials which may work as a luminescence or photovoltaic material.
+This simulation is very demanding; the computational time scales as the sixth power of the number of atoms for solids, O(N6), while the scaling is weaker for isolated molecules, O(N3-4).
+When utilizing the massively parallel computers, it is possible to calculate a system containing up to two hundred atoms within a week.
+We have used our in-house code to study nanocarbon molecules (see figure).
+We have predicted optical spectrum of materials which may work as a luminescence or photovoltaic material.

 Biomaterials are functional when interfaced with solution.
 So, the interface is a key to understanding the biofunction.
 Among many biomaterials, we are currently targeting oxyluciferin molecule which plays a role as the luminescence center of fireflies.
 There are controversies about the stability of oxyluciferins in solution presumably due to lack of microscopic understanding of the interface.
 With this in mind we have performed a very time-consuming simulation to find that the previous understanding is too approximate.
 The water molecules are interfaced complicatedly with oxyluciferin according to the complicated charge distribution within the molecule.
 Contrary to the previous picture, behavior of water molecules is thus directly concerned with the stability in solution.
 The next step of this project is then to understand the mechanism of the luminescence.